Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

 Fernando A. Flores was born in Reynosa, Tamaulipas, Mexico, and grew up in South Texas.
-He is the author of the collections Death to the Bullshit Artists of South Texas and Valleyesque and the novel Tears of the Trufflepig, which was long-listed for the Center for Fiction First Novel Prize and named a best book of 2019 by [...].
-His fiction has appeared in the Los Angeles Review of Books Quarterly, American Short Fiction, Ploughshares, Frieze, Porter House Review, and elsewhere.
+He is the author of the short-story collections Valleyesque and Death to the Bullshit Artists of South Texas and the novel Tears of the Trufflepig, which was long-listed for the Center for Fiction First Novel Prize and was named a Best Book of 2019 by [...].
+His fiction has appeared in the Los Angeles Review of Books Quarterly, American Short Fiction, Ploughshares, frieze, Porter House Review, and other publications.
 He lives in Austin, Texas.

 Details